ksqsf/logseq-open-in-emacs/README.md

 First, [set up Org-protocol](https://orgmode.org/worg/org-contrib/org-protocol.html).
 This is due to the limitations of Logseq and, in general, Electron.

-Second, add the following to your config file:
+Second, add the following sample config to your Emacs config file:

 ```lisp
 (use-package org-protocol